 The GBGB Impartiality Committee is an impartial group with independent expertise which reviews the activities of our staff as a certification body and monitors this work to ensure consistency and objectivity.
 The Committee is required in order to meet the international standard (ISO 17065) for our UKAS Accreditation.

 The Committee is chaired by an Independent Director who sits on the Greyhound Regulatory Board (GRB) and meets up to four times a year.
 Members receive updates from staff on track licensing activities and any other relevant aspects of our work which might impact impartiality.

 The Committee also engages with a variety of stakeholders to inform on its role and answer any queries on our UKAS-accredited regulatory processes, as well as seeking their ongoing feedback.

-Current members of the Committee are Jenny Williams (Chair), Tony Collins, Michael Elks and Peter Laurie.
+Current members of the Committee are Michael Elks (Chair), Tony Collins and Peter Laurie.